SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

 - [ ] Verify ICC, CICP, alpha, grids, pixel aspect ratio, clean aperture, rotation, mirroring, metadata, and every presented sequence frame.
 - [ ] Complete the public AVIF format/API review so registered capabilities match implemented behavior.
 - [ ] Remove or reject every valid in-scope AV1 syntax branch that remains silently ignored or unsupported.

+Verified bounded-OBU checkpoint evidence on 2026-08-31:

+- [x] Audited `av1/decoder/obu.c`, `av1/decoder/decodeframe.c`, `av1/common/obu_util.c`,
+  `av1/common/tile_common.c`, `aom/src/aom_integer.c`, and `aom_dsp/bitreader_buffer.c` in the
+  clean official libaom `main` checkout.
+Both `HEAD` and `origin/main` resolved to the observed revision `441c439b9916474cac15d2822af47a9ad70674a8`; this is verification evidence, not a pin.
+- [x] The bounded container scanner and production OBU reader now agree with current libaom on ignored reserved header fields and the shared unsigned 32-bit LEB128 limit.
+- [x] Sequence-header validation now rejects undefined level indices, initial display delays above ten, frame identifiers above sixteen bits, zero timing units, the UVLC overflow sentinel, and invalid identity-matrix profile or subsampling combinations at the owning syntax boundary.
+- [x] Frame and tile parsing now rejects `show_existing_frame` in a combined `OBU_FRAME`, the all-slots intra-only refresh mask, inner tile columns below current libaom's super-resolution-aware minimum, overflowing or out-of-bounds tile sizes, and empty final tile payloads.
+- [x] The still-image writer now emits the required zero tile-bound-presence bit for a multi-tile combined `OBU_FRAME`, matching current libaom's single-tile-group encoder path.
+- [x] `ObuFrameHeaderTests` and `ObuFrameLifecycleTests` cover the corrected syntax through the real bounded parser.
+The focused parser set passes 50 of 50 cases on net10.0.
+- [x] The final focused production set passes 55 of 55 cases on net10.0 and 55 of 55 on net11.0, with zero
+  failures or skips.
+It includes exact final-layer and selected-layer native planes, exact established reference-image presentation, constrained allocator ownership, malformed-following-OBU recovery, and FeatureTestRunner normal, AVX-512-disabled, AVX-disabled, and scalar execution.
+- [x] A fresh direct foreground current-main `aomdec` run decoded both progressive layers with one thread and row multithreading disabled.
+All 2,178 Y, U, and V samples match the retained YUV444-alpha reference;
+  the alpha plane is excluded from the AV1 native-plane comparison.
+- [x] The current-libaom production reference test and its established PNG were renamed together.
+The PNG bytes remain unchanged at SHA-256 `0758C17DC36E38AEE9F4389A335C2BF332AB91E4C79D7B0B22994FDDD0FD1605`, both paths resolve to `diff=lfs`, and `.gitattributes` was not edited.
+- [x] Release source builds pass for net10.0 and net11.0 with zero warnings and zero errors.
+Roslynk reports zero compiler errors, and scoped production and test analyzer verification reports no changes.

 Decoder exit gate: